Frequently asked questions

 What will I be asked in the interview?

-The interview will be informed by what you write in your personal statement; the interviewers will look to start with your existing knowledge and teach you something new - and hopefully useful! - through structured questioning.
+The interviewers will start by discussing your motivations and interests in Chemistry and for studying at the college.
+The Chemistry discussion will start from either topics from your personal statement or those that particularly interest you.
+It will then develop towards other topics and/or unseen material, to see how you use your existing knowledge and apply it in solving problems.
+We aim to see your thought-process and to teach you something new - (and hopefully useful!) - through structured questioning.
 This gives you an impression of how we teach, and it will give us an indication of your learning and ability to adapt to unfamiliar problems.
-Our aim is not to give you a hard time, rather to use the interview time constructively and hopefully to give you a new insight on an area of chemistry you already have some knowledge of.
-It also gives you the chance to experience our teaching and to ask our academics any questions regarding the course and College, which will help you make the decision of where to study.
+Our aim is not to give you a hard time, rather to use the interview time constructively, to guide you if you are unsure, and hopefully to give you a new insight on an area of chemistry you already have some knowledge of.
+It also gives you the chance to ask our academics any questions regarding the course and College, to help you in making your decision of where to study.

-I can’t attend the interview, what can I do?
+I cannot attend the interview, what can I do?

-This year we will be allowing you to select your preferred interview date/time from a shortlist of available dates.
-If none of the dates presented are feasible for you please get in touch with our admissions team (email@example.com) as soon as possible so that alternative arrangements can be made.
+We will be offering you a choice of three interview dates/times from which to choose one preferred option.
+If none of the dates presented are feasible for you, please get in touch with our admissions team (firstname.lastname@example.org) as soon as possible so that alternative arrangements can be made.

 Receiving your offer

-The entry requirement advertised is AAA, why is my offer A*A*A?
+The entry requirement advertised is AAA, why is my offer A*AA / A*A*A?

 Arriving to study